APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 ### SCU promotes a culture of nonreporting

-- Deliberate indifference to and punishment of a reporter
+- Deliberate indifference to and punishment/retaliation of a reporter

 - Reddit